elinaRosato/Intencion-Elementos/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project

 My friend started running a small business last year during quarantine.
-She started recycling glass bottles turning them into glasses or soy candles, and commercializing them through the proyect intagram account: https://www.instagram.com/intencion.elementos/?hl=en
+She started recycling glass bottles turning them into glasses or soy candles, and commercializing them through the project intagram account: https://www.instagram.com/intencion.elementos/?hl=en
 She continued growing her business and her community started asking for advices, more sustainable products and even articles about mindfulness and other topics she shared in her instagram stories.
 So I decided to create a complete website for her, where she could:

-* Upload her products, includding product description, product price and the "add tho chart" button.
+* Upload her products, includding product description, product price and the "add to cart" button.
 * Post blogs about mindfullness, sustentability, productivity, and anything else she felt like writing about.
 * Include an "about me" section where she could make a brief presentation of herself and her life story.
 * Give to her community the possibility to join a newsletter to have access to exclusive content.